samee99/samee99.github.io/blog/blogs/ml.md

 The art of what, again?

 If you read the definition above, the part about not explicitly programming the computer is what really distinguishes machine learning from traditional programming.
-In traditional programming, a computer take data and a program, i.e. an explicit set of instructions, as input and generates an output.
+In traditional programming, a computer takes data and a program, i.e. an explicit set of instructions, as input and generates an output.

 On the other hand, in machine learning, a combination of data and the output is used to make the machine learn the program: